minio/docs/source/reference/minio-mc/mc-retention-clear.rst

       settings to the bucket contents.

-   - If the ``ALIAS`` bucket has versioning enabled, :mc-cmd:`mc retention clear` by default applies to only the latest object version.
+   - If the ``ALIAS`` bucket has versioning enabled, :mc:`mc retention clear` by default applies to only the latest object version.
 Use :mc-cmd:`~mc retention clear --version-id` or :mc-cmd:`~mc retention clear --versions` to clear the object lock settings for a specific version or for all versions of the object.